Operationalization of Relativistic Motion: Measurement operations

-By means of classical metric - i.e. within the domain of classical measurements of length and duration - we discover: \emph{Locally} free light represents a \emph{uniform, isotropic and straight form of motion}.
-This '\emph{Light principle}' is taken as a basis for laser ranging measurements.
-This hypothesis we presuppose also along \emph{global paths of light} which can be thought of as a connected covering of many local segments.
+With the classical metric (in the domain of classical measurements of length and duration) we discover: \emph{Locally} free light represents a \emph{uniform, isotropic and straight form of motion}.
+It provides a universal reference for any intrinsic observer.
+Based on the light principle we conduct laser ranging measurements.
+We presuppose this hypothesis also along \emph{global paths of light} which can be thought of as a connected covering of multiple local segments.